jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/01-Population-Points.md

     ]
     ```

 2. Navigate to your **owners** layer and select **radius**.
 Paste the styling rules into the JSON editor of this layer.
 You should see these changes immediately.
 Zoom in and out to see your handywork!
-The dots will change size as you zoom in and out.
+The dots' pixel size will adjust as you zoom in and out.

     <p align="center">
       <img src="Images/Radius_Size.gif">